Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Sliding Out the Old Brake Pads

-Once the caliper bolts are removed, you can easily slide out the old brake pads from the caliper assembly.
+Once the caliper bolts are removed, you can easily slide out the old from the caliper assembly.
 The pads are usually held in place by clips or pins, so gently wiggle them out to avoid damaging the caliper or brake rotor.

 • Inspect the old brake pads for wear and tear, such as uneven wear patterns or thinning of the pad material.